Outsourcing helps cities control rising 311 costs

 City managers are discovering that information collected through 311 channels has great value and can help city departments work smarter.
 According to Governing magazine, Buffalo, N.Y. used 311 data to identify blighted neighborhoods in need of clean-up and to target city outreach programs for healthcare and employment services.
 In Chicago, city officials sort through 311 call data to stop rat infestations before they grow out of control.

-When used effectively, 311 programs have great potential to improve city services and the quality of life for residents.
+When used effectively, 311 programs have great potential to improve non-emergency city services and the quality of life for residents.
 But on the flip side, cities must be conscious of program costs.
 An oft-cited Pew Charitable Trusts study (now about five years old) found the average cost of a phone call to a 311 center was $3.40.
 Some cities had much higher costs, including Detroit, which averaged $7.78 per call at the time of the study.

 A recent analysis of Vancouver, Canada’s 311 program found an average cost of $5.50 per 311 call.
 The city’s 311 call center’s most-asked-question for the year (about the pay-by-phone parking app) generated at least 73,000 calls, at a cost of $401,500.

-Another strategy cities employ to reduce 311 costs is outsourcing—turning over the day-to-day management of the 311 call center to a service provider.
-One reason for call centers’ higher costs is the need to recruit, hire and train skilled and talented agents who become the “face” of the city.
+Another strategy cities employ to reduce 311 costs is outsourcing—turning over the day-to-day management of the 311 call center to a non-emergency service provider.
+One reason for call centers’ higher costs is the need to recruit, hire, and train skilled and talented agents who become the “face” of the city.
 Hiring and training top-tier agents does not come cheap.
-But an experienced call center services provider will have refined and streamlined the hiring, training and management processes required for a 311 call center.
-Cities have found that shifting operations to an experienced contact center services provider can bring costs under control and improve service to citizens.
+But an experienced call center services provider will have refined and streamlined the hiring, training, and management processes required for a 311 call center.
+Cities have found that shifting operations to an experienced contact center services provider can bring costs under control and improve customer service to citizens.

 Are you looking for an experienced call center services provider for your community’s 311 program?
 Reach out to a DATAMARK 311 services specialist today.